Rei-SwitchBot/faq/en-us/Bot.md

 1． Make sure your SwitchBot App version is up to date.

 2． Make sure SwitchBot Bot and SwitchBot Hub Mini/Hub 2 have been added to your App and your device firmware version is up to date.
-If the firmware is outdated, please log in to the SwitchBot App, navigate to "Profile", then "Help & Feedback", and select "Feedback".

 3． Please ensure that SwitchBot Hub Mini/Hub 2 is connected to the Internet.